vain/gitodo/README.md

 forced to use Windows.
 As I now mainly use Arch Linux, I cannot guarantee for portability.
 YMMV.

+I don't know when I'll be forced to Windows again.
+When this happens, I want to continue using gitodo.
+So I try to keep most of the original code which is proven to run on msysgit.
+Unfortunately, this also means that I have to keep a lot of ugly and slow code.

 Anyway, a little advise: If you *ever* think about putting the task items repo on a USB stick and if you want to use that repo from both Windows and GNU, make sure to *disable* msysgit's "autocrlf" feature.